harshverdhan312/url-shortner/README.md

 # url-shortner
-This is a project shortened the URLs
+This is a project to shortened the URLs